 4. How many hours per day do I sit on my office chair?

 An important question and one that’s easy to answer.
 Over a period of a week, measure exactly how long you sit at your workstation and calculate the average number of hours per day you spend sitting.
+What is the right home office chair for me?
 To provide you with the necessary support and comfort, the longer the time you spend sitting on your chair, the more adjustable features you will require from the chair (see question 5 below).
+Why a fully adjustable office chair is important.

 Sitting for 1 hour a day requires a chair with fewer adjustable features.
 If you are sitting for 6 hours or more per day, you require a chair with greater adjustability.